EOxServer/eoxserver/documentation/users/backends.rst

 ~~~~~~~~~~~~

 The StorageAuth model stores authorization credentials.
 Similarly to the
-Storage_ model it is linked to a storage authorization handler class via its
+`Storage Model`_ it is linked to a storage authorization handler class via its
 ``storage_auth_type`` attribute.
 The handler actually performs the
 authorization with the stored credentials.
 A typical example is the keystone
 authorization used for the OpenStack Swift object storage.